 If you have a large purchase or trip planned, an introductory APR offer can help you make payments over time on your expenses without accruing any interest.
-You will have an APR of 0% Introductory APR on purchases for 12 billing cycles.
-After that, your APR will be 14.99% - 22.99% Variable APR.
+You will have a 0% Intro APR for 12 billing cycles for purchases.
+After that, you will have a 13.99% - 23.99% Variable APR.

 Credit score and approval odds

 The Bank of America® Travel Rewards credit card requires a good-to-excellent credit score to be approved.
 Additionally, the sign-up bonus is available to new applicants only, so this offer will not be available if you are switching from another Bank of America card to this one.